railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 .. index::
   single: Installation; eTiny web server
+  single: Installation; Open ERP client-web server
 ..

 Installation of an Open ERP web server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Just as you installed a GTK client on a Linux server, you can also install the Open ERP web server.
-It's possible to install it from sources after installing its dependencies from packages as you did with the Open ERP server, but Tiny have provided a much simpler way to do this for eTiny – using a system known as ez_setup.
+Just as you installed a GTK client on a Linux server, you can also install the Open ERP client-web server.
+It's possible to install it from sources after installing its dependencies from packages as you did with the Open ERP server, but Tiny have provided a simpler way to do this for eTiny – using a system known as ez_setup.

 Before proceeding, confirm that your Open ERP installation is functioning correctly with a GTK client.
 If it's not you'll need to go back now and fix it, because you need to be able to use it fully for the next stages.

-To install eTiny:
+To install client-web:

 	#.
 From Synaptic Package Manager install \ ``build-essential,``\  and then check that \ ``python-matplotlib``\  and \ ``python-imaging``\  are installed (which they should have been during the installation of the server).